adsteen/lab_site_source/content/authors/rspaulding/_index.md

   link: ''
 superuser: true
 user_groups:
-- Undergrads
+- Alumni
 ---

-Russell Spaulding joined the lab in Fall 2019.
-He is working on an outreach project to involve high school students in research on microplastics.
+Russell Spaulding joined the lab in Fall 2019 and worked on an NSF-funded outreach project to involve high school students in research on microplastics.
+He now teaches 8th-grade science in Blount County, TN.